Member statement hub

 CareSuper statement FAQs

-To update your personal details, log in to MemberOnline with your email address and password.
-Go to the Personal details section using the menu in the top right-hand corner of the screen.
-If you haven’t registered for MemberOnline, you can download and complete the Change my details form or call us on 1300 360 149.
+To update your personal details, log in to MemberOnline with your email address and password or call us on 1300 360 149.

 Our returns remain strong over all time periods.* You can read more about our long-term strong performance here.

-For more on our investment performance, you can also watch our latest investment update from our Chief Investment Officer, Suzanne Branton.
-You can also view our full investment returns here
+For more on our investment performance, you can read our latest investment update from our Chief Investment Officer, Suzanne Branton.
+You can also view our full investment returns here.

 Follow the instructions in the email you received to view your online statement.